null

 Car Door Sound Deadening

 The key to car door sound deadening is using a quality sound deadener on the metal in your car door.
-We recommend installing the deadener on the outer door skin and around your speak to kill the vibrations.
+We recommend installing the deadener on the outer door skin and around your speaker to kill the vibrations.
 Follow as we go through the multiple different ways to approach adding sound deadener to your car door.

 1. Find out where the noise is coming from by adjusting the fade and balance settings on your audio system.